NorthernMan54/homebridge-mcuiot/README.md

 - debug - Enables more verbose logging of sensor data, noisy
 - refresh - Refresh rate in seconds for data, defaults to 60 seconds
 - leak - Threshold for Moisture sensor to trigger leak detected, defaults to 10%
+- port - Optional, port of web server to monitor devices, defaults to 8080

 # Credits